ficusio/ficus-server/README.md

 Usage of the prototype
 ----------------------------------------------

-1. Register new session and become it's presenter: `http://$hostname/register-presentation/$id`;
+1. Register new session and become its presenter: `http://$hostname/register-presentation/$id`;
    `$id` is an unique identifier of this session;
 2. open presenter interface `http://$hostname/presenter`;
 3. invite audience to open listener interface `http://$hostname/`.